kkocdko/kblog/source/posts/20230605-0253 Recording + Streaming on Linux Wayland.md

 ```

 ```
-versions = gnome:44.1-1.fc38, libwayland:1.22.0-1.fc38, kernel:6.2.13-300.fc38, cpu:amd-r5-5600u-with-built-in-gpu
+versions = gnome:45.0, libwayland:1.22.0, kernel:6.5.6-300.fc39.x86_64, cpu:amd-r5-5600u-with-built-in-gpu
 ```

+- **However the mouse cursor still not able to capture, my recommand is using a HDMI capture card instead**.
+Or you can use OBS studio.

-The distro I'm using is Fedora 38, with the default GNOME + Wayland pair.
+The distro I'm using is Fedora 39, with the default GNOME + Wayland pair.
 Although the Wayland was used widely many years ago, it's still weak in support in some edge fields like IME (for CJK users) and maybe screen casting / streaming / recording.

 ## [FFMpeg kmsgrab](https://ffmpeg.org/ffmpeg-devices.html#kmsgrab)